Why is this important?

-By focusing on reoffenders we are helping to reduce domestic violence in NSW, achieving positive outcomes for victims and their families.
-Based on the current cohort, achieving a 25 per cent reduction in domestic violence reoffenders will mean approximately 450 fewer reoffenders each year.
+By focusing on reoffenders, we are helping to reduce domestic violence in NSW and achieving positive outcomes for victims and their families.
+Based on the current cohort, achieving a 25% reduction in domestic violence reoffenders will mean approximately 450 fewer reoffenders by 2023.

 How are we tracking?

 In 2015 domestic violence assault charges were commenced against 1814 offenders who had an earlier domestic violence assault charge in the previous 12 months.
 After an initial period of increase, the number of domestic violence reoffenders decreased for 2 consecutive years, before rising again to 1780 in 2019.

 We are closely monitoring monthly data in response to concerns that the COVID-19 pandemic and recession may exacerbate risk factors that lead to domestic and family violence.

 Domestic violence assault reoffenders definition: Persons of Interest (POIs) who were legally proceeded against for domestic violence related assault incidents who were also legally proceeded against for prior domestic violence related assault incidents within the previous 12 months.